 .
 Our goal is to help every business tap into the power of user-generated video and we want our tools to power this revolution.

-User-generated video is not just a buzzword, it’s one of the most powerful forms of content marketing and within 5 years, 60% of social media video will be from your community.
+User-generated video is not just a buzzword, it’s one of the most powerful forms of content your business can own and within 5 years, 75% of all business communication will be video created from footage sourced from your stakeholders.
 These videos create amazing opportunities to engage, deepen relationships and ultimately, share your stories and successes.
-That’s why we built Vloggi to make collecting those videos easy.
+That’s why we built Vloggi to make collecting, cataloging and combining those videos easy.
 It’s what drives us.

 Our talented team is growing and our customer successes are sky-rocketing.
 We have built a self-service software-as-a-service tool that continues to focus on making collecting video submissions easy.
 More than that, we are building technology to automate video production with automatic tagging, sorting and collating.
 Our journey has an exciting future ahead and we hope you join us for the ride.

-To execute video brand advocacy well, many would argue you need eight arms.
+To execute video content production well at scale , many would argue you need eight arms.
 You need to source, script, share upload links, chase IP rights, collate, edit, manage content and publish all at once.

 It’s smart, quick and ever-changing.

 Introducing Oggi.
 A smart, quick and ever-changing octopus who is obsessed with helping you create multi-user, multi-location video content.
-As you embark on your video brand advocacy journey, Oggi is going to help make it successful.
+As you embark on your user-generated video journey, Oggi is going to help make it successful.